Production function estimation using subjective expectations data: Monte Carlo Simulations

 Table \ref{tab:mcrun_summtab} examines the performance of the estimators as various firm choices are subject to optimization error.
+Panel A has optimization error only in employment, $l$; Panel B adds in optimization error in investment ($l$,$i$); Panel C in materials ($l$,$m$) and Panel D in all three inputs ($l$,$i$,$m$).

-We highlight three salient points.
-First, as expected, the OLS and OP parameter estimates are heavily biased across all DGPs.\footnote{Bias in the OP estimates is due to the presence of firm-specific capital adjustment costs, added by ACF to obtain across-firm variation in capital similar to that observed in their data.} Second, when optimization error affects labor only (first panel), LP and NPR all perform well, as does ACF when disregarding implausible estimates (i.e. when the values of the output elasticities are below zero or greater than one).
+We highlight three salient points in Table \ref{tab:mcrun_summtab}.
+First, as expected, the OLS and OP parameter estimates are heavily biased across all DGPs.
+Bias in the OP estimates is due to the presence of firm-specific capital adjustment costs, added by ACF to obtain across-firm variation in capital similar to that observed in the data.

+Second, when optimization error affects labor only (Panel A), NPR, ACF and LP all perform well.
 As anticipated by ACF, LP (slightly) outperforms their proposed estimator in this environment in terms of precision.
 NPR improves on LP even more, achieving much greater precision on the capital coefficient.
+Given the iterative non-parametric structure of NPR, one may worry that this greater precision comes at the cost of additional computation requirements.
+While the precise time required for the NPR estimator varies somewhat across DGPs, the longest runtime is approximately 26 seconds, compared to approximately four seconds for ACF, and in some DGPs matches the ACF runtime.\footnote{Computations were performed on a desktop PC with an Intel Core i7-11700 processor (2.50 GHz, 8 cores, 16 threads) and 32 GB of RAM, running Windows 10 (64-bit).} Therefore, while NPR does indeed incur an additional computational burden, it is not prohibitive.

+Third, when optimization error affects material inputs (Panels C and D), all estimators except NPR deteriorate.
+While ACF appears robust to errors in investment (Panel B), it is compromised by errors in materials which violate the monotonicity condition ACF require between material input choices and productivity.
+ACF returns very low labor coefficients and very high capital coefficients (e.g., 0.13 and 0.91 respectively in Panel D).
+The LP estimator also deteriorates, especially on the capital coefficient which is 0.49 on average, almost a quarter higher than its true value of 0.4.
+It is also the case that in alternative plausible DGPs discussed by ACF and replicated for our estimators in Table \ref{tab:mcrun_summtab_acftab1}, LP does substantially worse (see the discussion in Appendix \ref{subsec:Replication_ACF}).